jingshuw/website/content/post/calibration.md

   - Genetics
 ---

-A new preprint on medRxiv, "Improving estimation efficiencies for family-based GWAS by integrating large external data", proposes a general calibration framework to enhance statistical efficiency in within-family genome-wide association studies (GWAS) by incorporating large external GWAS summary data:
+We have posted a new preprint on medRxiv, "Improving estimation efficiencies for family-based GWAS by integrating large external data", proposes a general calibration framework to enhance statistical efficiency in within-family genome-wide association studies (GWAS) by incorporating large external GWAS summary data:

 👉 medRxiv preprint: https://doi.org/10.64898/2025.12.26.25343073